-In order to quantify the accuracy of the 1D-Var increments in this specific fog case, Figure 6 evaluates the corresponding diurnal evolution of temperature, specific humidity and relative humidity at 50 and 120 m altitude.
-A large underestimation of the temperature by 4 to 6 K is observed in the AROME forecasts by night until 13 UTC.
-AROME forecasts are also found to be too warm by 2 K after 18 UTC.
-The assimilation of MWR brightness temperatures in a 1D context greatly improves the model background (temperature) during the nightime fog event with temperature errors smaller than 2 K after assimilation.
+In order to quantify the accuracy of the 1D-Var increments in this specific fog case, Fig. 6 evaluates the corresponding diurnal evolution of temperature, specific humidity and relative humidity at 50 and 120 m altitude.
+A large underestimation of the temperature by 4 to 6 K is observed in the AROME forecasts by night until 13:00 UTC.
+AROME forecasts are also found to be too warm by 2 K after 18:00 UTC.
+The assimilation of MWR brightness temperatures in a 1D context greatly improves the model background (temperature) during the night-time fog event with temperature errors smaller than 2 K after assimilation.
+The 1D-Var retrievals almost perfectly fit the in situ observations after 13:00 UTC for temperature (both at 50 and 120 m altitude).

-The 1D-Var retrievals almost perfectly fit the in-situ observations after 13 UTC for temperature both at 50 and 120 m altitude.
-In terms of specific humidity, AROME tends to underestimate the specific humidity at nighttime probably due to an overestimation of the saturation.
+In terms of specific humidity, AROME tends to underestimate the specific humidity at night-time probably due to an overestimation of the saturation.
 Indeed, as the fog layer was thicker in AROME than in the observations, we believe the model converts too much water vapour into liquid erroneously, which makes it underestimate specific humidity.
-On the contrary, the

-- 275 specific humidity is overestimated in the afternoon.
-After 1D assimilation of MWR measurements, specific humidity is nearly identical to the AROME forecasts except during the longest fog event (between 4 and 9 UTC) where the 1D analysis is closer to the tower measurements than the background.
+On the contrary, the specific humidity is overestimated in the afternoon.
+After 1D assimilation of MWR measurements, specific humidity is nearly identical to the AROME forecasts except during the longest fog event (between 04:00 and 09:00 UTC) where the 1D analysis is closer to the tower measurements than the background.
 This is likely due to the use of the cross-correlated fog B matrix under these conditions as opposite to the use of a block diagonal B matrix when fog is not observed.
 Most of the model increment is thus produced by the B matrix cross-covariances.
-Background errors are reduced from 0.5 g.kg-1 to 0.1 g.kg-1.
-Though closer to - 280 the in-situ observations, 1D-Var retrievals slightly overestimate specific humidity between 4 and 9 UTC.
+Background errors are reduced from 0.5 to $0.1 \,\mathrm{g\,kg^{-1}}$.
+Although closer to the in situ observations, 1D-Var retrievals slightly overestimate specific humidity between 04:00 and 09:00 UTC.
 This is most likely due to over-estimated positive cross-correlations between temperature and humidity in the B matrix.
-In terms of relative humidity, the temperature warming by night leads to the effect that the fog layer is not saturated any more in agreement with the tower in-situ measurements.
-However, this field is degraded after 13 UTC.
+In terms of relative humidity, the temperature warming by night leads to the effect that the fog layer is not saturated any more in agreement with the tower in situ measurements.
+However, this field is degraded after 13:00 UTC.
 In fact, the 1D-Var scheme correctly reduces the temperature but is not able to decrease the specific humidity.
-The relative humidity is thus wrongly increased by the 1D-Var 285 analysis.
+The relative humidity is thus wrongly increased by the 1D-Var analysis.

 In view of the future inclusion of hydrometeors in the data assimilation control variables, the information brought by MWRs to the liquid water path (LWP) could also be very valuable.
 Figure 7 shows the time series of LWP forecast by AROME, retrieved through the 1D-Var and retrieved from a quadratic regression applied on BT measurements.
-It can be seen that the AROME model clearly overestimates the fog LWP with a maximum reaching 90 g.m-2 at 7 UTC.
-This value, however, decreased down to 25 g.m-2 after the 1D assimilation of MWR brightness temperatures.
-During the period where the model fails to simulate the stratus cloud, the LWP is significantly increased in the 1D-Var analysis with values between 30 and 80 g.m-2 even if the background profile has no cloud layer between 14 and 20 UTC.
-These LWP modifications brought by the 1D-Var are consistent with the in-situ observations on the instrumented tower as well as ceilometer observations.
+It can be seen that the AROME model clearly overestimates the fog LWP with a maximum reaching $90 \,\mathrm{g} \,\mathrm{m}^{-2}$ at $07:00 \,\mathrm{UTC}$.
+This value, however, decreased down to 25 g m-2 after the 1D assimilation of MWR brightness temperatures.
+During the period when the model fails to simulate the stratus cloud, the LWP is significantly increased in the 1D-Var analysis with values between 30 and 80 g m-2 even if the background profile has no cloud layer between 14:00 and 20:00 UTC.
+These LWP modifications brought by the 1D-Var are consistent with the in situ observations on the instrumented tower as well as ceilometer observations.